Wi-Fi Marketing Offers a Home Field Advantage

 Recent regulatory and business practice changes have made the acquisition and handling of data from fans an important detail.
 The European Union’s General Data Protection Regulation (GDPR) ruling, which comes into effect on Friday, will significantly impact how companies dealing with customers in the EU handle data.
 And even purely U.S.-based businesses are facing increasing scrutiny from the public and regulators.
 Earlier this month, Apple also started cracking down on apps that share location data with third parties (in many cases this could be the team itself), demanding apps not only get permission from end users, but explicitly state what is done with the data and who can access it.

-Data on fans comes from a mixture of direct sources (users of a team’s app, direct ticket sales, onsite marketing, etc.) and non-direct sources (TV, paid social, retail apparel sales, etc.).
+Data on fans comes from a mixture of direct sources (users of a team’s app, direct ticket sales, on-premise marketing, etc.) and non-direct sources (TV, paid social, retail apparel sales, etc.).
 The problem for teams is that on average, less than 10 percent of data comes directly.
 That means less that teams have control over only a small portion of that data, and do not have a direct connection to their fans.

 Mike Perrone, the founder and CEO of SocialSign.In, a Wi-Fi marketing company, believes that the key to building more direct relationships with fans is Wi-Fi.
 Through this, venue operators control a channel to identify, engage and nurture visitors who may otherwise be unknown and unreachable.